-Funeral service for former US Sen. Harry Reid set for Jan.
-8, Obama to deliver eulogy
+Memorial plans released for former US Sen. Harry Reid

-LAS VEGAS (KLAS) — Funeral services for former Sen. Harry Reid are scheduled to take place on Saturday, Jan.
-8, 2022, at 11:00 a.m. according to Clark County Commissioner Tick Segerblom.
+LAS VEGAS (KLAS) — A memorial for former U.S. Sen. Harry Reid is planned to take place next Saturday at The Smith Center for Performing Arts in Las Vegas.

-Segerblom confirmed to 8 News Now that the weekend service will be held at the Smith Center for the Performing Arts in Las Vegas and that former President Barack Obama is expected to deliver the eulogy.
+According to a spokesperson for the late U.S. senator, the memorial will be for invited guests.
+Tickets will be distributed through Senator Reid’s office.
+Information on the tickets will be released at a later time.

+Family, friends, and colleagues will be at the memorial which will be live-streamed.
+The memorial is scheduled to take place on Saturday, Jan.
+8 at 11 a.m.

 In a statement Tuesday, Obama wrote in a letter to the former Senate Majority Leader, “You were a great leader in the Senate, and early on you were more generous to me than I had any right to expect.
 I wouldn’t have been president had it not been for your encouragement and support and I wouldn’t have got most of what I got done without your skill and determination.”